martinohmann/dts/README.md

 ## License

-The source code of trnscd is released under the MIT License.
+The source code of dts is released under the MIT License.
 See the bundled LICENSE file for details.